anaschaudhary002/personalbookshelf/README.md

 ## Available Scripts

-Please make sure that have NODEjs installed on your machine.
+Please make sure that you have NODEjs installed on your machine.

 Download the zip file from my GitHub repo,